soarsmu/attack-pretrain-models-of-code/README.md

 This is the codebase for attacking pre-trained models of code.

-All datasets, models and results can be downloaded from https://drive.google.com/uc?id=1mWSVewDUa_L_KdEczhyleM0XOD-hji9K.
+All datasets, models and results can be downloaded from this anonymous link https://drive.google.com/uc?id=1LRiaapbOMDqJ3nuH0Se_YPzg5VlvHDyd.

 For the source code files: